 In the example below, the “Established Wealth” cluster is made up of mostly married adults with an average age of 60 and a $200K+ income.
 Aside from these demographic characteristics, the tool also shows us that this group values material possessions and having a lot of money.

 One of Tranzlogic’s customers is The Meatball Shop, a restaurant chain in New York City.
 The Meatball Shop used Tranzlogic to identify its customers at first in demographic terms: age, income, marital status, children, and whether they were primarily tourists or locals.
-As the company grew from one to six locations, it realized that it needed a specific ad targeting strategy for each store.
+As the company grew from 1 to 6 locations, it realized that it needed a specific ad targeting strategy for each store.

 The result was a hyper-localized ad strategy that would produce different content depending not only on demographic data, but also the lifestyle data customers were generating while on the premises.

 Through this process of data mining, management identified one store as “Bars and Beers,” its name for a marketing segment of people who lived within walking distance of the store, had incomes over $100,000, no children, and whose average age was 29.

 These individuals had lifestyle preferences that suggested the demand for an unpretentious after-work establishment where they could enjoy alcoholic beverages, so The Meatball Shop instituted a Happy Hour at this location alone.
 It concentrated its “Bars and Beers” marketing within the neighborhood where that branch was located.

 According to Tranzlogic, “nuancing” its ad targeting to this particular psychographic segment produced instant results: “Not only did sales from that target segment increase, so did the frequency of customer visits, as well as the number of new customers.”